Seafood-Globalization-Lab/exploreARTIS/README.md

 ### Sankey plots

-`r plot_sankey()` creates a sankey plot to display flows among nodes across columns.
+`plot_sankey()` creates a sankey plot to display flows among nodes across columns.
 This function is flexible in allowing the user to specify which data columns should be used to produce the colunns of the sankey plot.
-This function includes the argument `r prop_flow_cutoff` to control how many groups are included in "other" (which can help keep the larger flows readable).
+This function includes the argument `prop_flow_cutoff` to control how many groups are included in "other" (which can help keep the larger flows readable).
 It also includes an argumen to drop the group "other" entirely if preferred.

 ```r
 # loading library